-Foster Dickson is a life-long Alabamian who grew up in Montgomery during the 1970s, ’80s, and ’90s.
+Foster Dickson is a life-long Alabamian who grew up in Montgomery in the 1970s, ’80s, and ’90s.
 Like many Generation-Xers in the Deep South, Foster has experienced the changes to this region firsthand and felt the effects personally.
-Having been born in the post-Civil Rights era and raised during the Reagan-era swing from the Democratic “Solid South” to the “ruby red” Republicanism of today, Generation X has seen historic alterations to the fabric of Deep Southern culture and is now making our own alterations to this much-fabled landscape.
+Having been born during the post-Civil Rights era and raised during the Reagan-era swing from the Democratic “Solid South” to the “ruby red” Republicanism of today, Generation X has seen historic alterations to the fabric of Deep Southern culture and is now making our own alterations to this much-fabled landscape.

 Top posts about Generation X:

-“10 Gen-X Movies You’ve Probably Forgotten (or Never Seen)” from August 2019
+“10 GenX Movies You’ve Probably Forgotten (or Never Seen)” from August 2019

 “Alabamiana: The House of Judah, 1991” from February 2019